Alazaizeh/data-structures-and-algorithms/code401/linked-list/README.md

 ![img](./cc.png)
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-The time complexity for Search for element or inserting an element to the list is O(n).
+The time complexity for Search for element or inserting an element to the list is O(n) the functions increase linearly and in direct proportion to the number of inputs.

 ## API
 <!-- Description of each method publicly available to your Linked List -->